 A loop is used to execute repeated actions and is visualized as a frame.
 For each iteration, the flow inside the loop is executed.
 The loop can be configured to iterate over a list or be based on a Boolean expression.
 For more information, see the Loop Type Property section below.

 2 Loop Type Property

-A loop is used to iterate over a list of objects.
-For each object the flow inside the loop is executed.
-The iterator, which looks the same as a parameter, represents the current object in the list for each iteration.
-Beneath it the name of the object is shown in black and the entity type of the object in blue.
+This is the default type when creating a new loop activity, and it can be used to iterate over a list of objects.
+The list can be configured by setting the Iterate over property to a list in your flow scope, and for each object in the list, the flow inside the loop will be executed.
+The iterator (which looks the same as a parameter) represents the current object in the list for each iteration, and it can be renamed by setting Loop object name.
+This object is shown in black, and the entity type of the object is in blue.

-If you have a situation where you have a list of objects of the entity ‘OrderLine’ and you want to set the purchase date for every object, you can use a loop with a change activity in it that sets the purchase date.
+For example, if you have a list of objects of the OrderLine entity and you want to set the purchase date for every object, you can use a loop with a change activity in it that sets the purchase date:

 This loop type repeats the flow inside the loop many times until some condition evaluates to